jcorbino/mole/README.md

 ## Important Notice

-For the latest updates and ongoing development, please refer to the [MOLE repository maintained by the Computational Science Research Center at San Diego State University](https://github.com/csrc-sdsu/mole).
+For the latest updates and ongoing development, please look at the [MOLE repository maintained by the Computational Science Research Center at San Diego State University](https://github.com/csrc-sdsu/mole).
 The content here is mirrored, but the university's repository will receive priority for new features and improvements.

 Thank you for your understanding and support!